DavidMorgan92/wanderlust/README.md

 ##### Data Storage

 A mock data store will be used to back the website.
 The fetch API will be used to get data from a JSON file.
 This will avoid the need to build a real back end for the website, allowing development of the front end to continue independently of the back end.
+A copy of this file is stored [here](documentation/package-holidays.json) for documentation purposes.
+It will be uploaded and retrieved from [JSONBin.io](https://jsonbin.io/).

 The data store will contain a structured dataset representing the information about the available travel packages such as location, flights, hotels and price.